derrickeckardt/16-board-solver/README.md

 **Part 1 -- Getting Greedy:** I ran a greedy-best algorithm in addition to A-star to find board12.
 Click to the Page 1 readme to find out how that went!

-**Part 2 -- Start on a Highway intersection:** In addition to starting in any You can start with any highway intersection that is in road segments, and not those in city segments.
-For it to work
+**Part 2 -- Start on a Highway intersection:** For A-star and Greedy, you can start with any highway intersection that is in road segments, and not those in city segments.
+For it to work, the highway intersection must be placed in quotes on the input line:
-  (would have to add additional logic to handle end city only in road segments)

-- Part 2 added a greedy-first algorithm
+    ./route.py 'Jct_I-75_&_US_31,_Michigan' Alanson,_Michigan greedy time

+A future improvement would be so you can also end in any route-segment.
+Right now, you can only end in those listed in city-gps.txt

+**Part 3 -- Add pruning:** While right now, it will search the entire state space, for larger classes, we might want some pruning available.
+By entering an aidditional argument, the user can set a threshold for how high a value.
+For large classes, rejecting any state that increases estimated faculty time improves perfomance significantly, with only a small amount of suboptimality introduced.
+See [Assignment 3 Read Me]((https://github.iu.edu/cs-b551-fa2018/derrick-a1/tree/master/part3) for additional details.
 -
 - Part 3 added the ability to set your own pruning
 -